pswoodworth/welp-server/README.md

 ###about
 you can ¯\\\_(ツ)\_/¯ on the internet with it.
-All API endpoint are under `/api/` and require a query parameter of `key` containing a top-secret only-donald-trump-and-donald-duck-know-about-it classified api key.
+All API endpoints are under `/api/` and require a query parameter of `key` containing a top-secret only-donald-trump-and-donald-duck-know-about-it classified api key.

 ###endpoints